willythor/ThinkStats2/reports/report2.md

 ![Health](https://github.com/davpapp/ThinkStats2/blob/master/Reports/Images/health.png?raw=true)

 The variables in the chart above have the following relations (0==no,1==yes):

-⋅⋅⋅LIFANXD == has been diagnosed with anxiety by a doctor ⋅⋅⋅LIFULCER == has had an ulcer
+- LIFANXD == has been diagnosed with anxiety by a doctor
+- LIFULCER == has had an ulcer
-⋅⋅⋅LIFPANCR == has had pancreatitis
+- LIFPANCR == has had pancreatitis
-⋅⋅⋅LIFTINN == has had tinnitus
+- LIFTINN == has had tinnitus
-⋅⋅⋅LIFSTDS == has had an STD
+- LIFSTDS == has had an STD
-⋅⋅⋅LIFCIRR == has had cirrhosis
+- LIFCIRR == has had cirrhosis
-⋅⋅⋅LIFSINUS == has had sinusitis
+- LIFSINUS == has had sinusitis
-⋅⋅⋅LIFHIV == has had HIV
+- LIFHIV == has had HIV

 When we ran the regression, we underestimated the scope of the data we're dealing with.
 We did not expect these variables to relate to health conditions or diseases as opposed to drug usage.
 However, we realized that even if we are not interested in these variables, they provide a relative metric for effect size.